AngleProtocol/merkl-docs/merkl-mechanisms/campaign-types/lending-borrowing.md

 Merkl supports **most major lending and borrowing protocols**, such as Morpho, Euler, Compound, and Aave.

-The full list of supported protocols can be found in the ["Lending & Borrowing" section of Merkl Studio](https://studio.merkl.xyz/create-campaign/lend) when selecting a protocol.
+A non-exhaustive list of supported protocols can be found in the ["Lending & Borrowing" section of Merkl Studio](https://studio.merkl.xyz/create-campaign/lend) when selecting a protocol.

 <figure><img src="../../.gitbook/assets/Group 14.png" alt=""><figcaption></figcaption></figure>